 An owner, partner or employee of an Installing/Servicing Dealer Member may serve as a Director of the Association providing the person has authority to commit the firm in primary areas of company operations.
 An owner, partner or person holding a responsible position of a Primary Industry Manufacturer/Vendor Member may serve as a Director of the Association providing the person has authority to commit the firm in primary areas of company operations.
 A partnership and a corporation may designate said person to serve as an officer and Director as long as the underlying Membership of that individual’s employer or company is maintained in good standing.

 The Heritage and Nominating Committee shall consist of not less than three Installing/Servicing Dealer Members and three Primary Industry Manufacturer/Vendor Members.
 The Heritage and Nominating Committee and its Chairperson shall be appointed by the presiding President.

 Not later than 120 days prior to the time of the Annual Meeting of Members, the Nominating Committee shall submit to the Board a slate of nominees.
-Each Director vacancy shall include no less than two (2) nominees.

 The Board shall approve the slate.
 The Nominating Committee shall certify that it has secured the prior acceptance, in writing, of all candidates nominated.